Sorba Thomas: International career

 In March 2020, Thomas was called up to the England C team for the first time for a fixture against Wales C team however this match was postponed due to the COVID-19 pandemic.

 On 28 September 2021, Thomas was called up into the senior Wales squad for the first time for their 2022 World Cup qualifiers against Czech Republic and Estonia.
-He made his international debut for Wales on 8 October 2021 as a second half substitute in the 2–2 draw against Czech Republic, and completed his first full 90 minutes three days later in the match against Estonia.
+He made his international debut for Wales on 8 October 2021 as a second-half substitute in the 2–2 draw against Czech Republic, and completed his first full 90 minutes three days later in the match against Estonia.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
+Thomas scored his first goal for Wales on 9 June 2025 in the 4-3 World Cup Qualifying match defeat to Belgium.

 Personal life

-Born in England, Thomas was born to a Sierra Leonean father and Welsh mother.
-He qualifies for Wales through his mother who was born in Newport.
+Thomas was born in England to a Sierra Leonean father and Welsh mother.
+He qualifies to play for Wales through his mother who was born in Newport.